scottccote/springSpelScroll/README.md

 * interpreted by as *sha-bang* with referenced jars in a link referencing directory
 * all expressions delegated to an underlying engine such as Spring Expression Language Interpreter

+## Problems
+1. Need to cleanly define a methodology for suggesting what is allowed in the sandbox
+2. Clean method to describe parameter object
+3. Change support from single quotes to double quotes so that spring expressions are handled properly

 ## Examples
 ### Example 1 - A simple assignment